How Much Emergency Fund Do You Need?

 The Three-Tier Emergency Fund Model

-Core fund (one to three months of essentials): Covers housing, utilities, food, insurance, transport, and minimum debt payments during a short disruption.
+Core fund (one to three months of essentials): Covers housing, utilities, food, insurance, transport, and minimum debt payments during a short disruption—a layoff measured in weeks, not years.

 Extended fund (three to six-plus months): For single earners, self-employed workers, or industries with long hiring cycles.
 See financial stability planning guide for how extended funds fit a full stability plan.